 Although his character is on a constant hunt for Twinkies, Woody Harrelson is a vegan, and does not eat Twinkies (which contain eggs and beef fat).
 According to Harrelson, the filmmakers made special "fake Twinkies" out of cornmeal for the scene at the end.

 Contrary to popular belief, the supermarket scene was not filmed at an actual supermarket.
 A movie set was built from scratch to look like a real supermarket, and some of the merchandise is fake.
 For example, the stuff behind the glass refrigerator doors is just printed on paper.
 According to the producers, it was cheaper than buying out a supermarket and paying them for broken merchandise.

-Columbus (Jesse Eisenberg) has 32 rules for surviving Zombieland, ten of which are identified in the motion picture.
+Columbus (Jesse Eisenberg) has thirty-two rules for surviving Zombieland, ten of which are identified in this movie.
 As the rules are punctuated, and in the order in which they appear in the movie, they are, "Rule #1.
 Cardio"; "Rule #2.
 Double tap"; "Rule #3.
 Beware of bathrooms"; "Rule #4.
 Seatbelts"; "Rule #7.
 Travel light"; "Rule #31.
 Check the back seat"; "Rule #18.
 Limber up"; "Rule #22.
 When in doubt, know your way out"; "Rule #32.
 Enjoy the little things"; and "Rule #17.
 Don't be a hero" (later corrected to "Be a hero").
 An eleventh rule of surviving Zombieland is identified in a deleted scene.
 As punctuated in the deleted scene, the rule is "Rule #2.
 Ziploc bags".
-In voice-over, Columbus explains, "You've got enough problems.
+In a voice-over, Columbus explains, "You've got enough problems.
 Moisture shouldn't be one of them."